pablotunon/tunain-page-worker/README.md

 ## Page Worker Overview

 The text worker repository generates AI-created text scripts based on user prompts using a Llama 2 model.

-It listens to an SQS queue, processes messages and uses the backend REST api on completion.
+It listens to an SQS queue, processes messages and uses the backend REST API on completion.

 ## Features